Integrated Approaches to Testing and Assessment

 Integrated approaches to testing and assessment (IATAs) provide a means by which all relevant and reliable information about a chemical is used to answer a defined hazard characterization question.
 Information considered can include toxicity data, computational model predictions, exposure routes, use cases, and production volumes.
 This information is used to characterize outcomes that can inform regulatory decision-making.
 There is increasing interest in replacing tests using laboratory animals with human cell-based, biochemical, and/or computational methods to predict chemical toxicity.
 But because of the complexity of toxicity mechanisms, data from several of these alternative methods usually need to be considered in combination to adequately predict toxicity.
 IATAs provide a means by which these data can be considered in combination.
 When necessary, IATAs can guide generation of new data, preferably using non-animal approaches, to inform regulatory decision-making.Read More

 A defined approach to testing and assessment can be used as part of an IATA or on its own to satisfy a need for hazard information.
 While IATAs may rely on expert judgment, defined approaches are structured and reproducible, and therefore provide objective outputs.
-NICEATM, in collaboration with other scientists, has developed defined approaches for skin sensitization and endocrine disruption.
-Work is in progress to develop a defined approach for identification of eye irritants.
+NICEATM, in collaboration with other scientists, has developed defined approaches for skin sensitization, endocrine disruption, and identification of eye irritants.

 A defined approach to testing and assessment relies on: